pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/res/once-upon-a-time.md

 - Peopleware: Productive Projects and Teams (DeMarco, Lister, 1987)
 - The Bell Jar (Sylvia Plath, 1963)
 - A Grief Observed (C. S. Lewis, 1961)
+- How We Learn to Be Brave (Mariann Budde, 2023)